fragosti/renderproxy/app/README.md

 ### `yarn deploy`

-Deploy the `build` directory to google cloud storage.
+Deploy the `build` directory to netlify.

 ### `yarn eject`